jordigilh/konveyor-enhancements/enhancements/assets-generation/cloud-foundry-application-discovery/README.md

 ### ProcessType specification

 Represents a single process type as a string.
 Possible values are `worker`, or `web`.

+The proposed specification doesn't support custom process types defined in CF manifests or Procfiles.

 ```go
 type ProcessType string